ardiesan/ntrnph23b/_posts/2023-11-03-Sixteenth-Week-of-Internship-Reflection.md

 - internship
 image: assets/images/ninthweek.jpeg
 ---
 This week was a bit odd with so many days off due to holidays, leaving just one workday, Wednesday.
 On that day, I struggled a bit to get our local Engineer's Log set up.
-But when work slowed, I didn't stop.
-I kept poking around with my Laravel app, trying out new things.
+Also, I kept poking around with my Laravel app, trying out new things.
 Adding a new feature became a highlight.
 Seeing my code do something, no matter how small, always brings a smile.

 ---
 ## Balancing Learning and Rest